foesine/Version_Control_Project/Final_Project.md

 ### When to use it
-Cherry-picking whilst interesting feature is a practice that needs to find a proper place to be used.
-There are few possible uses for this command such as -for exemple-  work in teams where tight collaboration needs to take place.
-Cherry-picking enables workers to pick a selected commit and proceed with only certain changes.
-This can be usefull for exemple when accidentaly making changes to a wrong branch.
+Cherry-picking whilst interesting feature requires thoughtful application.
+There are many possible uses for this command such as -for exemple-  work in team environments where precise coordination is essential.
+Cherry-picking enables workers to select specific commitsand incorporate only the necessary changes.
+For instance, this practice can be usefull when rectifying accidental changes made to a wrong branch.
-Other possible use for cherry-picking is when some mistakes, in other words "bugs" needs to be fixed.
-This command makes the process of the fixes easier in a way, that it combines multiple git commands such as git show and process of committing and checking out and going from one branch to another to fix the problems into one singe cherry-pick commit.
+Another helpful application of ```git cherry-pick ``` is error correction, specifically adressing "bugs".
+This command makes the process of the fixes easier in a way, that it combines multiple git commands such as ```git show ```, committing process and branch switching into one single comand.
-Last but not least undoing certain changes or restoring lost commits can be provided by the use of cherry-picking.
-Using other git comands and the knowledge that git stores these data we can easily revive the data.
+Lastly, undoing certain changes or restoring lost commits can be also a useful function of cherry-pick comand.

 ### When to not use it
 As glamurous as it sounds, there are some things that needs to be taken into consideration while cherry-picking.
 Cherry-picking essetially creates two copies of one commit.
 That being said, if one of the branches with the commit gets modified, it can lead to a bigger future problem with somebody's trying to merge the two branches.